 To make your appointment as productive as possible, make a list, in advance, of things you’ve been noticing and bring it with you.

-- How long ago you realised your dog was losing weight
+- How long ago you realized your dog was losing weight

-- When you realised it, what did you do – add an extra meal for example
+- When you realized it, what did you do – add an extra meal for example

 - Has your dog’s appetite changed?
 If yes, when and in what way

-- Any other behaviour changes?
+- Any other behavior changes?
 Aggression, anxiety, whining…

 During the appointment you’ll discuss your list, and your vet will weigh your dog.
 He will want to compare his current weight to previous numbers.
 It’s likely he will recommend blood and urine tests.

 Once the test results come back, he will explain what he found, and draw up a treatment plan if necessary.
 If weight loss is a result of an underlying health condition, getting it under control can resolve the problem.